philz0918/SRL_BERT_modernized_model/README.md

 ## Why This Model?

-In practice, **[AllenNLP](https://allenai.org/allennlp)** has been the go-to library for ready-to-use SRL — most other SRL models in the literature are research code intended for benchmarking, not directly usable out of the box.
-However, AllenNLP is no longer actively maintained and its SRL inference is relatively slow.
+In practice, **[AllenNLP](https://allenai.org/allennlp)** has long been the go-to library for ready-to-use SRL, but it is no longer actively maintained and its inference is relatively slow.

-**This model performs comparably to AllenNLP while running significantly faster** (up to ~10× with the BERT variant), and — unlike faster research models such as Zhang et al. (2022), which require substantial preprocessing and setup to run — it ships with **plug-and-play inference code**: download from Hugging Face and predict in a few lines (see Quick Start below).
+**This model achieves comparable (or better) performance while running significantly faster** — and it is designed for **ease of use**: download from Hugging Face and predict in a few lines, no additional preprocessing or setup required (see Quick Start below).

 ### Performance Comparison